Indigenous Loan Guarantee Program

 Monitoring

-Once the guarantee agreement is finalized, the Canada Indigenous Loan Guarantee Corporation will issue and manage the loan guarantee, making sure all key financial and commercial terms are followed.
+The Canada Indigenous Loan Guarantee Corporation will manage the loan guarantee, making sure all key financial and commercial terms are followed.

 We will keep applicants informed about the status of their applications throughout the process.